-Flying over mountains on the back of dragons and commanding a team of gophers in battles against poisonous butterflies, I remember feeling fascinated with Pokémons at age seven and intrigued by the joy a hand-held device called a DS could bring.
-Although Pokemons do not really exist, I knew that I could create something like Pokémons using technology, the element that creates the game itself.
+Flying over mountains on the back of dragons and commanding a team of gophers in battles against poisonous butterflies, I remember feeling fascinated by Pokémons at age seven and intrigued by the joy of a hand-held device called DS.
+Although Pokémons did’t actually exist, I knew that I could use technology to create something like Pokémons.

-In 7th grade, I got a chance to "capture" my first Pokémon.
+In 7th grade, I "captured" my first Pokémon.

-Frustrated by the inconvenience to obtain my school GPA.
-I decided to create a GPA calculator for my class using computer programming.
-The positive feedback from my classmates and teachers on this software proved that my hard work paid off and that my ideas were not just random useless daydreams.
-I felt like I had "captured" the first Pokémon.
-Since then, nobody has ever misunderstood my love for computer science as an excuse for playing video games.
+Frustrated by the inconvenience of obtaining my school GPA, I created a GPA calculator by using computer programming.
+The positive feedbacks from my classmates and teachers proved that my hard work paid off, and my ideas were not just random useless daydreams.
+I viewed it as my first Pokémon.
+Since then, nobody ever doubted me playing video games as an excuse of loving computer science.
 With this success, I continued to improve my computer science skills, hoping that one day I could be strong enough to become the "Pokémon Master" in the world of computer science.

-My understanding to the golden standard of being a "Pokémon Master" changed when Sharon invited me to join CTB (an innovative project-based competition).
-I joyfully accepted the invitation.
-We chose sex-education as our topic.
-I proposed to create a sex-education video game because video game is an intriguing media platform that actively engage with the audience.
+However, my understanding of being a "Pokémon Master" changed when Sharon invited me to join CTB (an innovative project-based competition).
+We chose sex-education as our theme.
+I proposed to create a video game because it is an intriguing media platform that actively engage with the audience.

-As I began to develop the game, I realized that the sex-education game was different from the projects I have created before.
-Technology was not the sole component of the game.
-Due to the lack of support and doubt from our community coming from people's bias and preconceptions about sex-education, our motivation to continue this project was weakened.
-I recalled the doubts I received during my early pursuit of computer science.
-If I can prove to my classmates that I truly love computer science, why can't we prove to the society that we are doing something beneficial?
-I decided to put programming aside to focus on recovering our team's spirit by sharing my funny stories that made them laugh all day long.
-In order to increase the reliability of the game, I also accompanied my teammates to go to the specialists and consulted them about sex-education.
-After realizing the rooted bias and the lack of sex-education, my desire to "fix" this problem became stronger.
+As I began to develop the game, I realized that the sex-education game was different from the projects I’ve created before.
+Technology was not the sole component.
+Due to lack of support and doubts coming from people's bias about sex-education, our motivation was weakened.
+I recalled the doubts I received earlier.
+If I was able to prove to my classmates my love for computer science, why can't we prove to the society that we’re doing something beneficial?
+I put programming aside, and focused on sharing my funny stories to recover our team's spirit.
+In order to increase the game’s reliability, we consulted the specialists about sex-education.
+After realizing the rooted bias of sex-education, my desire to "fix" this problem became stronger.

-Four months later, we finished the game, and submitted it to the Chinese software distributors.
-Then, the biggest challenge appeared: they rejected our game due to "sensitive content".
-I realized that this was like the final battle in the Pokémon game.
-I told myself that I will not give up just because this final battle was the hardest one.
-I tried to convince the distributors by setting up a meeting with the game reviewers.
-Through much back and forth communication, they finally agreed to approve and release our game inside Mainland China after making a few changes to the game.
-Meanwhile, I uploaded the original game on a global software distributor called Steam.
+Four months later, we submitted the finished game to the Chinese software distributors.
+However, they rejected it due to "sensitive contents".
+This was like the hardest final battle in the Pokémon game.
+Nothing could take the place of perseverance.
+I tried to convince the distributors by meeting with the game reviewers.
+Through much back and forth communication and a few changes to the game, they finally approved to release it inside Mainland China.
+Meanwhile, I uploaded the original one on Steam - a global software distributor.

-When I hear students at school and online communities talking about how they have learned knowledge regarding gender equality and puberty without carrying shame through our game, I feel a sense of pride that our mission has been completed.
-Being a Pokémon master is no longer just about having the strongest Pokémon, it is about having the courage to explore the unknown with responsibility and persistence to overcome the challenges ahead.
+When I hear online communities talk about how they have learned knowledge regarding gender equality and puberty through our game, I feel a sense of pride that our mission has accomplished.
+Being a Pokémon master is no longer just about having the strongest Pokémon, but about being brave enough to explore the unknown with responsibility and persistence.